bobmatyas/plugin-game-log/readme.txt

 * **Backlog**: Games you own but haven't started
 * **Wishlist**: Games you want to play

-= IGDB Integration =
+= External Services =

-The plugin integrates with the Internet Game Database (IGDB.com) to provide high-quality cover images.
-A free API key is required to use the plugin.
+The plugin integrates with the Internet Game Database (IGDB.com) to provide game data.
+The API is used to obtain:

+* Game cover data
 * Release dates, platforms, genres
 * Developer and publisher information
 * Game summaries and descriptions

+To obtain this information, the plugin sends over a user-entered search query (for example, "baseball") and the API sends a list of games matching that search query.
+No additional data is shared.

+IGBD.com is powered by Twitch.
+To use the API, a free Twitch Developer Account is needed.
+This is used to [authenticate via Twitch.tv](https://api-docs.igdb.com/#authentication).
+IGDB.com and Twitch.tv are governed by the following privacy and service terms: [Developer Services Agreement](https://legal.twitch.com/legal/developer-agreement/), [Privacy Notice](https://legal.twitch.com/en/legal/privacy-notice/), and [Terms of Service](https://legal.twitch.com/en/legal/terms-of-service/).

 = Requirements =